-As an Andean and Quechua-speaking woman from Yanacocha community in Chinchero (Cusco), I have always wondered about the meaning of cultural identity.
-According to Jaime Fisher, it is the sense of belonging to a certain social group and it differentiates us from others.
-All this is shown in the ethnic groups, languages, beliefs, customs, festivals, rituals and ceremonies; thus manifesting, lifestyles and behaviors within society.
-So, I wonder where is my cultural identity?
-Perhaps I left it when I left my community to go to study; or I brought it among my things to the city of Cusco.
-I only know that it is difficult to live far from family and my social group.
+As an Andean and Quechua-speaking woman from the Yanacocha community in Chinchero (Cusco), I have always wondered about the meaning of cultural identity.
+According to Jaime Fisher, it is the sense of belonging to a specific social group it differentiates us from others.
+All this is shown in the ethnic groups, languages, beliefs, customs, festivals, rituals, and ceremonies, thus manifesting lifestyles and behaviors within society.
+So, I wonder where my cultural identity is.
+Perhaps I left it when I left my community to study, or I brought it among my things to the city of Cusco.
+I only know that living far from family and my social group is difficult.

-Cusco is an urban area with a lot of tourist influx, here I remember my land and my people.
-It is in this way that I find my cultural identity in my consciousness, my way of seeing the world.
-From the chuño and corn which I eat, my clothes and the blanket with which I carry my little girl.
-Also, in the clay plates and cups I use at the table, in my Quechua speaking, in the lullabies I sing to my girl, in the clothes that I knit to dress, in my husband’s poncho and chullo.
-Although, we are camouflaged in the city of Cusco, we keep our origin in mind, and we celebrate each traditional festival from the distance.
+Cusco is an urban area with a lot of tourist influx; here, I remember my land and my people.
+In this way, I find my cultural identity in my consciousness, my way of seeing the world.
+I carry my little girl from the chuño and corn I eat, my clothes, and the blanket.
+Also, in the clay plates and cups, I use at the table, in my Quechua speaking, in the lullabies I sing to my girl, in the clothes that I knit to dress, in my husband’s poncho and chullo.
+Although we are camouflaged in the city of Cusco, we keep our origin in mind and celebrate each traditional festival from a distance.

-Therefore, craftsmanship is not just an object or product, it is more than iconographies and symbols.
-It represents unique experiences, it reflects ways of life, millenary history full of worldview and ways of seeing the world.
-Handmade products are living culture and cultural heritage that are loaded with a high emotional and sentimental value for us.
+Therefore, craftsmanship is not just an object or product; it is more than iconographies and symbols.
+It represents unique experiences; it reflects ways of life, a millenary history full of worldviews, and ways of seeing the world.
+Handmade products are living culture and cultural heritage loaded with a high emotional and sentimental value for us.
 Their long manual process makes them unique pieces.
-To carry them out, typical techniques and instruments of each cultural group are used and are made with natural products from the area, without affecting the environment.
+To carry them out, typical techniques and instruments of each cultural group are used and are made with natural products from the area without affecting the environment.

-In this way, our cultural identity is in our typical costume, in the handwoven textiles we make to dress our children, in the kitchenware and food every day.
-It is there, where our culture is called craftsmanship because it reflects our memories, feelings, ancestral knowledge, and future wishes.
-That is why each piece is unique and of a great cultural value.
+In this way, our cultural identity is in our typical costume, in the handwoven textiles we make to dress our children, in the kitchenware and food daily.
+It is there where our culture is called craftsmanship because it reflects our memories, feelings, ancestral knowledge, and future wishes.
+That is why each piece is unique and of great cultural value.